 A Quail Quota Permit is a type of limited entry permit that is required in order to participate in some quail hunts on select Wildlife Management Areas.
-Click the “Application Worksheet”button at the bottom of the page for specific Wildlife Management Areas and hunt dates.
+The following information provides further details on specific information regarding these permits.

 NOTE: Quotas, dates, and number of hunts on Quail Enhancement Areas (QEA) are tentative and subject to adjustments based on quail population survey results.